sawyerthemiller/browservice-macos/README.md

 This will create `browservice.app` in your current directory.

 ### 5. Finishing Up
-You can now move the created 'browservice.app' file into your apps folder and delete the build folder if you'd like.
+You can now move the created `browservice.app` file into your apps folder and delete the cloned folder if you'd like.

 ## Running Browservice
 You can launch the application directly from the build folder: